folio-org/folio-org.github.io/reference/glossary.md

 #### ECMAScript

 [ECMAScript](https://en.wikipedia.org/wiki/ECMAScript)
-is the formally standardised version JavaScript.
+is the formally standardised version of JavaScript.
 The Stripes Toolkit is written in [ES6](http://es6-features.org/), a modern variant that introduces several new facilities.